codahale/veil/docs/design.md

 [[HRRV]](#hrrv15), but the use of Lockstitch allows for a significant reduction in complexity.
 Instead of using the nonce and associated data to create a feed-forward ciphertext dependency, the Lockstitch protocol ensures all encryption operations are cryptographically dependent on the ciphertext of all previous encryption operations.
-Likewise, because the `veil.mres` ciphertext is terminated with a digital signature (see [`veil.sig`](#digital-signatures)), using a special operation for the final message block isn't required.
+Likewise, because the `veil.message` ciphertext is terminated with a digital signature (see [`veil.sig`](#digital-signatures)), using a special operation for the final message block isn't required.

 The major limitation of such a system is the possibility of the partial decryption of invalid ciphertexts.
-If an attacker flips a bit on the fourth block of a ciphertext, `veil.mres` will successfully decrypt the first three before returning an error.
+If an attacker flips a bit on the fourth block of a ciphertext, `veil.message` will successfully decrypt the first three before returning an error.
 If the end-user interface displays that, the attacker may be successful in radically altering the semantics of an encrypted message without the user's awareness.
 The first three blocks of a message, for example, could say